-Driving tips
+▼ Driving tips

-• Always apply the foot or parking brake when the vehicle is stopped in the "D", "3", "2", "1", or "R" position.

-• Always set the parking brake when parking your vehicle.
-Do not hold the vehicle only with the transmission.

-• Do not keep the vehicle in a stationary position on an uphill grade by using the "D", "3", "2" or "1" position.
+- Always apply the foot or parking brake when the vehicle is stopped in the "D", "3", "2", "1", or "R" position. - Always set the parking brake when parking your vehicle.
+Do not hold the vehicle with only the transmission. - Do not keep the vehicle in a stationary position on an uphill grade by using the "D", "3", "2" or "1" position.
 Use the brake instead.

-Shift lock release
+■ Shift lock release

-If the selector lever does not move from the "P" position with the brake pedal depressed and the release button pushed in, perform the following steps:
+If the selector lever does not move from the "P" position with the brake pedal depressed and the release button pushed in and the ignition switch in the "ON" position, perform the following steps: